arielmission-space/STOP-utils/README.md

 ## Overview

 This package provides utilities for Wavefront Error (WFE) analysis, implementing orthonormal polynomial decomposition and visualization tools.
 The core functionality is based on the `PAOS` package (see [readthedocs](https://paos.readthedocs.io/en/latest/)).
+The package supports both raw WFE data files and Zemax-exported Wavefront Map text files.

 ## Installation